Know Your Customer Policy and Anti-Money Laundering Measures

 Monitoring and reporting of Transactions:

 Monitoring of transactions will be conducted taking into consideration the risk profile of the account.
-Secure Coin Broker shall make endeavors to understand the normal and reasonable activity of the customer so that the transactions that fall outside the regular/pattern of activity can be identified, Special attention will be paid to all complex, unusually large transactions and all unusual patterns, which have no apparent economic or visible lawful purpose.
+Secure Digital Markets shall make endeavors to understand the normal and reasonable activity of the customer so that the transactions that fall outside the regular/pattern of activity can be identified, Special attention will be paid to all complex, unusually large transactions and all unusual patterns, which have no apparent economic or visible lawful purpose.

 Background of the customer, country of origin, sources of funds, the type of transactions involved and other risk factors shall determine the extent of monitoring.
 Higher risk accounts shall be subject to intensified monitoring.
-Secure Coin Broker shall carry out the periodic review of risk categorization of transactions/customers and the need for applying enhanced due diligence measures at a periodicity of not less than once in six months.
+Secure Digital Markets shall carry out the periodic review of risk categorization of transactions/customers and the need for applying enhanced due diligence measures at a periodicity of not less than once in six months.

-Secure Coin Broker shall explore the possibility of validating the new accounts opening application with various watch lists available in public domain, including domestic and international anti-money laundering (AML) regulations, including the USA Patriot Act, The UK Bribery Act and the European Union Third Money Laundering Directive.
+Secure Digital Markets shall explore the possibility of validating the new accounts opening application with various watch lists available in public domain, including domestic and international anti-money laundering (AML) regulations, including the USA Patriot Act, The UK Bribery Act and the European Union Third Money Laundering Directive.
 After due diligence, any transactions of suspicious nature will be duly reported by principal officer to the Ministry of Justice or such person or authority as required by law.

 Principal Officers for KYC/ AML/ CFT: